 Tailwind Labs realized they had two choices:

-Or a unified platform committed to handling all aspects of revenue delivery for its customers.
+- Or a unified platform committed to handling all aspects of payments infrastructure for its customers.

 On the surface, the unified platforms appeared more expensive.
 But digging a little deeper Adam found that piecemeal providers had complex fee structures that included additional charges on top of the base fee for cross-border payments and foreign exchange.